shaikhyasir91/Netflix_Sql_Project/README.md

 ## SQL Queries

 The project includes a series of SQL queries for each analysis.
-Below are some key queries:

 1. **Count the number of Movies vs TV Shows:**
     ```sql